Denise Nickerson – Education Guide to Switzerland

 Expect to face language ability evaluations in French or English depending on where you apply.
 Universities in Canada take care to make sure that their international students can participate fully and succeed in their academic courses and this begins with the ability to read, write, think and speak in the language of instruction.
 Language requirements vary from university to university, so be careful to follow application instructions.

 As with studies in any country, if you do not hold a Canadian passport, you will have to obtain a student visa in order to attend university there – a letter of acceptance does not stand on its own.
-This is something to keep in mind when applying – stay on top of deadlines and be organised!
+This is something to keep in mind when applying.
 There have been delays in recent years due to strikes among the Canadian foreign services, which can slow the student visa process down.

 Plenty of choice – but not too many choices

-McGill University in Montréal, Quebec, and the University of Toronto in Toronto, Ontario lead the pack in terms of global rankings, usually placing in the top 30 universities world-wide.
+McGill University and the University of Toronto lead the pack in terms of global rankings.
+They usually placing in the top 30 universities world-wide.
 It is worth taking the time to look into the offerings at other universities as well.
 The good news is that there are only about one hundred universities in Canada.
-This means you actually can get an idea of where you might fit in when considering both academics and student life.
-When facing over 4000 college and university choices in the USA, students and parents often get overwhelmed.
+This means you actually can get an idea of where you might fit in.

-Applications are welcome from a variety of academic programs
+Applications are welcome from a variety of academic programmes

 According to Canadian guidance counsellor Heather Grant, based in Toronto, students applying from Switzerland will encounter few roadblocks when it comes to the different high school diplomas available here in Switzerland.
 Most Canadian admissions officers are familiar with the IB Diploma, the Swiss Maturité, and the French Baccalaureate.
 Some Canadian universities even offer advanced university credit for successful AP exam results.
-Like in US, each Canadian university will have its own admissions standards and policies in terms of academic results on any particular diploma program.
+Like in US, each Canadian university will have its own admissions standards and policies in terms of academic results.

 Technology – one compelling reason

 Canadian students learn in computer labs and smart classrooms, and benefit from widespread connectivity.
-The universities maintain a high standard when it comes to technology, which prepares students for a rapidly changing work environment upon graduation.
+The universities maintain a high standard when it comes to technology.
+This prepares students for a rapidly changing work environment upon graduation.

 Immigration to Canada – another reason Canada is an attractive option for international students